Karthik7TR/Karthik_poc/README.md

+> :information_source:  **NOTE:**  This sample application, like all Cumulus examples, uses eu-west-1 as the region of choice.

 # ECS Sample App
 This is a Sample application created by the CCNG TechOps team's interns that can be used to test deployments.
 > :star: ***HINT:***